HerryTech/Mini-Python-Projects/README.md

 # Mini Python Projects
-### a means to practice what I've learnt so far in python
+### A means to practice what I've learnt so far in python

 **1. Animal Quiz:**
 **Random animal questions to answer**